chaburanau/libracing/README.md

-# libracing
+# Racing Simulator SDK

-Project goal is mainly educational
+* The main goal of this project is for me to try C out
+* No promises for any type of support
+* Feel free to contribute/fork